Petitions & boycotts

 Outpost's Boycott Policy

 The cooperative itself will not join in any boycott.
-We will however commit to posting information about a boycott impacting any products sold at Outpost, a means of transparency and consumer education.
+We will however commit to posting information about a boycott impacting any products sold at Outpost, as a means of transparency and consumer education.
 Such decisions to post information about boycotts are overseen by management’s Product Policy Advisory Team.

 What constitutes a product boycott?